LiFeChain: Lightweight Blockchain for Secure and Efficient Federated Lifelong Learning in IoT: Experiments

-For FedWeIT, the performance gap between FedWeIT with and without attacks using CIFAR-100 gradually decreased due to forgetting during training as shown in Figs. \ref{exp:C-W-A0-2} and \ref{exp:C-W-A0-4}.
-Our LiFeChain maintained higher accuracy, with only 0.0415 and 0.0188 lower than FedWeIT without attacks in tasks with 2 and 4 classes, respectively.
-As shown in Figs. \ref{exp:T-W-A0-2} and \ref{exp:T-W-A0-4}, a similar trend to that observed on CIFAR-100 is demonstrated on the TinyImageNet dataset.
-These results demonstrate that LiFeChain effectively identified attackers and filtered out incorrect models, preventing contamination of the aggregated model in both FedKNOW and FedWeIT.
+\paragraph{Client-side Label Flipping Attack} For FedWeIT, the performance gap between FedWeIT with and without attacks using CIFAR-100 gradually decreased due to forgetting during training, as shown in Fig.~\ref{exp:C-W-A0-2}.
+Our LiFeChain maintained higher accuracy, with only 0.0415 lower than FedWeIT without attacks.
+These results demonstrate that LiFeChain effectively identified attackers and filtered out incorrect models, preventing contamination of the aggregated model.